-Step p Action II.
-Total the counted resources owned by the customer.
+Step Action Total the counted resources owned by the customer.
 Do not include any resources that are only in the Community Spouse's name 2 Compare the total to the ALTCS resource limit for a single person of \$2,000.